 Taping is a temporary technique that physiotherapists use for rehabilitation, where support or stability is needed.
 Taping aims to relieve pain as well as support an injury.
 The process is employed to facilitate normal muscle movement, reduce strained tissues, and prevent or reduce injuries recurring.

-There are several contraindications to consider before applying zinc oxide tape directly to the skin.
-Sports taping should be undertaken as part of a broader plan to treat and rehabilitate sports-induced injuries.
-Before using the zinc oxide tape, professionals should consider the following factors:
+There are several contraindications to consider before applying Zinc Oxide tape directly to the skin.
+Sports taping should be undertaken as part of a wider plan for the treatment and rehabilitation of sports induced injuries.
+Before applying the Zinc Oxide tape, professionals should consider the following factors:

 - Skin conditions (pre and post tape)